Thumbpiece, Lever, or Knob?

 We usually specify a lever on the interior for ease of use, while on the exterior, a thumbpiece handleset offers better durability under daily wear and integrates more naturally with landmark-style entries.

-We’ve installed this configuration in co-ops and multi-unit buildings across NYC and found it to perform well for residents of all ages.
-While we often recommend thumbpiece latch hardware for multi-residential properties, it’s equally suitable for single-family homes.
+While the handleset is a solid option for co-ops and multi-unit buildings across NYC, it’s equally suitable for single-family homes.
 And importantly, it looks great on a landmark-appropriate, custom wood door.

 2. Lever Handleset